Doctor of Musical Arts (DMA) Handbook

 Language requirements:

 Some music degree programs have a language requirement.
-Examine your Program of Study sheet for the specific language requirements and discuss them with your advisor.
+Examine your Degree Requirements Check Sheet for the specific language requirements and discuss them with your advisor or Program Area Coordinator.

 DMA Voice students must have taken one year each of French, German, and Italian during their college career.
 They can be courses taken at any time during your college career.
 In consultation with your advisor, any of the following may be used to fulfill the language requirement: